Jiefei-Wang/SharedObject/README.md

 #> [1] FALSE
 ```

-# Global options
+# Package options
-There are some options that can control the creation and the behavior of a shared object, you can view them via
+There are some options that can control the default behavior of a shared object, you can view them via

 ```r
 sharedObjectPkgOptions()